inkle/ink/README.md

 * Click it, and you should get an Editor window that lets you play (preview) your story.
 * Follow the tutorial: [Writing with Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

+## Ink, Inky, ink-unity-integration, inkjs, inklecate, inkle oh my!

+* [Ink](https://www.inklestudios.com/ink) is the core narrative engine itself, written in C#.
+It includes the code for the compiler.
+If you're not technical, you don't need to worry about this.
+* [Inky](https://www.github.com/inkle/inky) is our ink editor, which is a text editor with support for playing as you write.
+If you're just starting out with ink, this is all you need.
+* [ink-unity-integration](https://www.github.com/inkle/ink-unity-integration) is a plugin to allow you integrate the ink engine with a Unity game.
+It includes the full Ink engine source.
+* **inklecate** is a command-line compiler for ink.
+Inky uses it behind the scenes.
+* [inkjs](https://github.com/y-lohse/inkjs) is a JavaScript port of the ink engine, useful for powering web-based game.
+This is included when you export a story for web within Inky.
+* [inkle](https://www.inklestudios.com) is the game development studio that created ink
+* [inklewriter](https://www.inklewriter.com) is an unrelated interactive story creation tool that designed to be easy to use, but is far less powerful.
+It's possible to export inklewriter stories to ink, but not vice versa.

+### What you need if you are a:

+* **Writer**: Inky
+* **Unity game developer**: ink-unity-integration plugin.
+Optionally, Inky if you're reading/writing the ink too.
+* **Web-game author**: Inky

+### Versioning

+The intention is the following:

+- Each latest ink/inky/ink-unity-integration release on each Github release page should work together.
+Ink and Inky version *numbering* are separate though.
+You can see which version of the ink engine Inky has in the About box.
+- ink / ink-unity-integration should effectively have the same version of the same engine, except that the integration might have additional Unity-specific extra minor releases.
+Their X.0.0 and 0.Y.0 version numbers should match.
+The 0.0.Z version number in ink-unity-integration may diverge to reflect Unity-specific changes.
+- inkjs is maintained by the community (primarily @y-lohse and @ephread).
+It's usually one major version behind the main ink engine, but they work hard to catch up after each release!
+- The ink engine also has story-format and save-format versions that are internal to the code (see Story.cs and StoryState.cs).

 ## Advanced: Using inklecate on the command line

  * [Download the latest version of **inklecate**](https://github.com/inkle/ink/releases) (or build it yourself, see below.)